-- I love walking in to the many flower shops scattered throughout just to see the many varieties of flowers in season.
+- Visit a Flower Shop: I love walking in to the many flower shops scattered throughout just to see the many varieties of flowers in season.

-- There is a large one in Bürkliplatz every Wednesday and Friday morning, which has an incredible variety of items to see and buy.
+- Visit a Farmer’s Market: There is a large one in Bürkliplatz every Wednesday and Friday morning, which has an incredible variety of items to see and buy.
 From cheeses, sausages, to the freshest produce.

-- You can’t leave without stopping in here, even if it’s just to look.
+- One word – Sprüngli: You can’t leave without stopping in here, even if it’s just to look.
 If you visit the location in Paradeplatz you can stop at the restaurant for food (try the club sandwich) and a hot chocolate (highly recommend), picking up some amazing desserts and chocolates on your way out.

 Grossmünster: It’s hard to miss this since the two bell towers are visible from just about any spot around the lake.
 A Romanesque-style Protestant church, you can walk all the way to the top of the bell tower where you have a 360 degree view of the entire city.